lzap/lzap.github.com/about_me.md

 ---
 ## About me

+I am software engineer who works for Red Hat, division of IBM.
+My primary focus is Linux server management software development with focus on provisioning, PXE, hardware discovery and networking.
+I am also involved in security and performance aspects of the projects and products I co-maintain.

+I live and work in Velký Týnec, Olomoucký kraj, Czech Republic, Europe.

+## Work bio

 Lukas Zapletal is a core member of The Foreman (http://www.theforeman.org) open-source project and Red Hat Satellite 6 product engineer with focus on hardware discovery, bare-metal provisioning, PXE and SELinux.
 Co-founder of LinuxEXPRES magazine and author of few articles about Linux and FOSS.

 ### Experience
+* 2018: principal software engineer, Red Hat Czech s.r.o.
 * 2010: senior software engineer, Red Hat Czech s.r.o.
 * 2009-2010: consultant in T-Mobile Netherlands, Den Haag (PIKE Electronic)
 * 2007: PIKE Electronic s.r.o., solution architect (http://www.pikeelectronic.com)